eProsima/Fast-DDS/UPGRADING.md

 | fastrtps/transport/TCPTransportDescritpor.h | fastdds/rtps/transport/TCPTransportDescritpor.hpp |

-## Public headers migrated to private
+## Public headers moved to private

-The following list contains the files that were in the `include` folder that have been migrated to `src/cpp` folder:
+The following list contains files that were previously in the `include` folder and have been relocated to the `src/cpp` folder:

 * ParticipantAttributes.hpp
 * ReplierAttributes.hpp